 Here are three questions to ask a heroin rehab facility to help you find the best place for your child:

-1. What Training Has Your Staff Had and What is the Staff-to-Patient Ratio?
+1. What Training Has Your Staff Had and What is the Patient Ratio?

 You’ll obviously want to see a strong staff-to-patient ratio.
 But there should also be a full range of clinicians, including psychiatrists, therapists, nurses and even a nutritionist.
 What’s more, you’ll want to know how much experience the staff brings to the table.
 Ask to have a conversation with the director of the treatment center.
 If he or she has a passion for addiction treatment, you’ll likely hear it in their voice.